 “For me, the pre-race journey and the process of fundraising on behalf of Family Reach has allowed me to educate my network about the issue of Cancer-Related Financial Toxicity and the great work Family Reach is doing to combat it,” Ben said.

 Ben’s career gives him an inside-look at the clinical side of a cancer diagnosis on a day-to-day basis, seeing first-hand how pharmaceutical research and drug development helps cancer patients.
 This only adds to his passion for Family Reach’s mission, as he understands the importance of supporting cancer patients with the non-medical costs so they can access life-changing treatment and therapies.

-As Development Coordinator, Taylor works to support every member of the Development Team to establish a strong understanding of Family Reach’s current supporters and the future supporters of our mission.
+As Development Manager, Taylor works to support every member of the Development Team to establish a strong understanding of Family Reach’s current supporters and the future supporters of our mission.
 She brings passion and enthusiasm to every project and all aspects of her life.

 Soaring to New Heights: Reaching More Patient Populations With AbbVie

 Find out how partners like AbbVie and the AbbVie Foundation help us scale, challenge the status quo, and invest in a better system for people with cancer.

 2022 Wrapped: Key Moments From Family Reach’s Record-Breaking Year

 Check out the impact, milestones, and stories that defined another year of providing financial support to families facing cancer nationwide.